 I wanted Northampton to be my home not only because I love the arts and the community within this city, but also because I was the single mother of a toddler, Ian, and I wanted him to have the same sort of roots I did.
-Ian is now entering 8th grade and our lives have changed from walking the Smith trails with sticks and jumping in mud puddles, to biking the bike paths through the valley, usually with my wife, Sue, and maybe one of Ian’s step-siblings, Sarah or Gus.
+Ian is now in high school and our lives have changed from walking the Smith trails with sticks and jumping in mud puddles, to biking the bike paths through the valley, usually with my wife, Sue, and maybe one of Ian’s step-siblings, Sarah or Gus.
 Say hi if you see us!

 - Smith College, Magna cum Laude in Cultural Anthropology, Northampton, MA, 1994, Phi Beta Kappa

 - University of North Carolina, Pre-Medical, Chapel Hill, NC, 2000